joelonsql/wherr/README.md

 ```

 Through this mechanism, any error returned (propagated using `?`) from
-a function annotated with `#[wherr]` will provide not just the error message
+a function annotated with `#[wherr]` will the precise location of where the
-but also the precise location of where the error occurred in the code.
+error occurred in the code.
 This offers developers better insight during debugging sessions.

 ## Usage